10 Best Plants for Goldfish Tanks

 Can goldfish live with live plants?

-Yes, goldfish can live with live plants, but you need hardy plants that can handle digging and nibbling.
+Yes, goldfish can live with live plants, but you need hardy plants that can handle digging, nibbling, and heavy waste.

 What plants will goldfish not eat?